 Fortunately, consumer demand for private interactions online has only increased, which means that there is a growing market for privacy-oriented apps and websites.
 When it comes to messaging, Signal is one of the best options out there.
 As an open-source project, Signal is an ideal messaging alternative for the privacy-conscious.

 If we want to talk about Signal’s privacy-first approach, the conversation cannot avoid the elephant in the room — WhatsApp.
 In this piece, we will see how Signal works, compare how WhatsApp & Signal differ, and then learn about the business model of Signal because the added context will help us better understand how the incentives of both apps differ.

 How Signal Works

 Signal uses what’s called end-to-end encryption, meaning that every message is encoded through the app.
 Best of all, Signal doesn’t have the key to that encryption, so the company can’t look at your messages if someone requested them.

 The software uses a cryptographic hash function to conceal phone numbers within your contact list, and those numbers are truncated for further protection.
 Signal also doesn’t store metadata or offer cloud storage for its users.
-The best information that it can provide to a third party is the day that a user logged in.
+The best information it can provide to a third party is the day that a user logged in.
 You can’t even see a timestamp.

-For users that value privacy above all else, the lack of a cloud-based backup means that no one can access your messages, not even you (if you lose your phone or get a new one).
+For users who value privacy above all else, the lack of a cloud-based backup means that no one can access your messages, not even you (if you lose your phone or get a new one).
 That being said, Signal does allow you to import and export data locally if you have an Android, but iPhones don’t come with this feature.

-Userbase (WhatsApp Vs Signal)
+Userbase (WhatsApp Vs. Signal)

 WhatsApp’s popularity means that it has strong network effects and convincing friends and family to download & use WhatsApp is not a challenge.
 Comparatively speaking, Signal’s user base is tiny.